aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 For the interest of intersection capacity and queueing evaluation, red time means cycle time minus (effective) green time

-###### Traffic light plans
+###### Lost time and traffic light plans

 In the same way as intersections in general, the higher the number of turning movements in a intersection with traffic lights, higher is the difficult to serve them all.
 Some movements can happen simultaneously, some cannot.
+Reducing the number of phases implies that the number of lanes of the approaches to allowed movements on any phase will be higher and the intersection will have an overall higher throughput ([see section](restricting-turns))

 The optimal phase times in a signalized intersection is such that the cycle time is as brief as possible without forming queues.
-The problem to be dealt with is that every phase change there is a considerable lost time between the end of the effective green of a phase and the start of the next that depends both of the signal programming, enforcement policy, and driver behaviour.
-Longer the lost times results in safer the intersections.
+The problem to be dealt with is that every phase change there is a considerable *lost time* between the end of the effective green of a phase and the start of the next.
+Lost times depends both of the signal programming, enforcement policy, and driver behaviour and the longer the lost times results in safer the intersections.
+This is an additional reason to restrict the number of phases.

-But because travel demand patterns change along the day, the signal timing plans should too.
+Unlikely infrastructure, that must be sized based on the peak use and eventually become underused in other times of the day.
+Traffic signal timing plans for peak moments would lead to unnecessary delays at other moments of the day.
+Traffic light plans, should change along the day as demand changes; one extreme application example is shutting down (yellow blinking) a signal late night and early morning.

 ![traffic-lights-diagram](img/traffic-light-stages.png "flow and queue formation during traffic light phases")